Karla (character): Smiley's People

 In Smiley's People, it is revealed that Karla had a young daughter, Tatiana, by a mistress whom he met during the Great Patriotic War.
 His mistress was Estonian, and in his daughter's incoherent memory, Karla had her mother killed after he overheard her praying (contrary to communism's atheist views).
 Eventually, Tatiana began to demonstrate symptoms of schizophrenia.

 Unable to get her proper treatment, Karla uses a set of amateur agents to find or create a false identity that would allow him to send her to Western Europe to an adequate mental health clinic.
 As new Circus Chief Saul Enderby comments, Karla had to use amateurs because he had trained his own agents to be both too smart and too fanatically devoted to his ideals to be trusted with his private scheme.

 Because these agents are amateurs, they make several mistakes that allow Smiley to pick up on Karla's scheme.
 In desperation, Karla orders several assassinations, which only galvanises Smiley's investigation.
 Finally, Smiley gathers damning proof of Karla's activities that will ensure his destruction by his rivals at Moscow Centre, and offers Karla a choice: defect or be destroyed.
 Knowing that his fall will also be Tatiana's, Karla agrees to defect.

 In his only personal appearance in the novels, Karla crosses into West Berlin disguised as a laborer and is taken into custody by Circus officers.
 As he leaves, he drops Ann's cigarette lighter on the ground, but Smiley feels no urge to pick it up.
 Watching Karla be taken away, Smiley contemplates that he has won at last, but by a cruel irony, he and Karla have switched roles: Smiley has become the ruthless exploiter of Karla's vulnerability, while Karla has been defeated not through his fanaticism, but his love for his daughter.

+Karla's Choice

+Karla is the title character in the first George Smiley continuation novel written by le Carré's son, Nick Harkaway.
+It is set during the immediate aftermath of the events depicted in The Spy Who Came in from the Cold and almost a decade before the events depicted in Tinker Tailor Soldier Spy.
+Smiley is offered an opportunity to entrap Karla, which ultimately fails.
+However, he comes to realise Karla is a fanatic, providing him the resolution to return to the Circus, and setting him up for the series of confrontations recounted through Tinker Tailor Soldier Spy, The Honourable Schoolboy, and Smiley's People.